pheodigital/url-shortener-messaging-app/README.md

 A production-grade URL Shortener built to learn and practice **core backend engineering concepts** — from OAuth2 and caching to microservices, Kubernetes, and observability.

 > This is not just a toy project.
-Every technology choice mirrors real-world backend decisions made at scale..
+Every technology choice mirrors real-world backend decisions made at scale.

 ---